szolkaa/Automatic-linuxcnc-config-generators-for-ethercat/README.md

 # Programs created to automate the creation of EtherCAT configuration files.

 To use the following programs on Windows/Linux, Python 3.14 with tkinter is required.
 Then Open with …Phyton.

-Note that the parser in the XML generator has been adjusted only for Lichuan ESI.xml files due to the lack of ESI files from other manufacturers.
-In the future, support for a greater variety will be added.
-It is still possible to use the HAL and INI generators with a fixed ethercat-conf.xml.

-Last stege Proposed configuration in ini generator and also 3 homing Cutom joints in hal generator is for absolute encoders with use of softlimits therefore before using automatic configuration, proper installation of the [CIA402 homing component](https://github.com/rodw-au/cia402_homecomp) is required.

 <details>
 <summary id="1-xml-generator">1.
 XML Generator</summary>